SensehacK/dev-cheatsheet/ios/xcode/build_errors.md

 # Build Errors

+## Basic Remidiation

+> Have you tried turning it OFF and ON again - The IT Crowd

+Glad I can reference that british TV show in my work - hobby - mind map knowledgebase.

+The number of times an iOS Engineer has to go back to basics things to try while having a build or runtime error from Xcode - Apple Developer Tools.

+- Manually clearing out Derived Data
+- Clean Build Folder
+- Deleting app on simulator
+- Closing Xcode
+- Force quitting Xcode
+- Swift Package Manager - Reset package cache
+- SPM - resolving packages
+- Restarting Mac

 ## Couldn’t find path for xcconfig pods

 * Set the configuration file setting\* "None" for the Pods related target.